DCNR Bureau of Topographic and Geologic Survey

 Bureau geologists and partners work together to map the surface and subsurface geology of the state.
-Their findings are made available to the public as published reports, which are available in the library at the bureau’s headquarters and online through the survey’s web-mapping application PaGEODE.
+Their findings are made available to the public as published reports, which are available in the library at the bureau’s headquarters, through a list of bureau publications (ZIP), and online through the survey’s web-mapping application PaGEODE.

 “To serve the citizens of Pennsylvania by collecting, preserving, and disseminating impartial information on the Commonwealth's geology, geologic resources, and topography in order to contribute to the understanding, wise use, and conservation of its land and included resources.”

 State Geologist Gale C. Blackmer is the Director of the Bureau of Topographic and Geologic Survey.
 She provides leadership for the bureau’s administrative functions and its three divisions:

 The Pennsylvania Geological Survey collects critical geologic data on groundwater, economic resources, and geologic hazards.

 The Pennsylvania Water Well Drillers License Act of 1955 established a licensing process for water well drillers.
 The Pennsylvania Geological Survey licenses hundreds of drilling companies each year.

 Drillers can register through the DCNR website, and those in need of a driller can find one by searching through the licensed well drillers database.

 The Pennsylvania Geological Survey has been documenting Pennsylvania’s geology since 1836, always with an eye toward meeting the ever-changing needs of the times.